johnajunghans/react-circular-calendar/README.md

   );
 }

-export default CircularCalendar;
+export default WheelCalendar;
 ```

 ## Components

 ### WheelProvider

-A React Context Provider for managing circular calendar wheel state and dimensions.
-This provider manages the state of a circular calendar wheel, including its dimensions and provides automatic resize monitoring of the parent container.
+A React Context Provider for managing wheel calendar state and dimensions.
+This provider manages the state of a wheel calendar, including its dimensions and provides automatic resize monitoring of the parent container.
 The wheel dimensions are calculated as percentages of the limiting container dimension.

 | Name | Type | Required | Default Value | Description |
 |------|------|----------|---------------|-------------|